-When reviewing the evidence on living mulches it is apparent that living mulches cover a spectrum of approaches including short-term annual covers that may be overseeded into an established cash crop e.g. as in the study reported by Kunz et al. (2016) where cover The No till and living mulches project was run by the Soil Association (2020-22) in collaboration with the Organic Research Centre and continued for a further year by the ORC (2023).
+When reviewing the evidence on living mulches it is apparent that living mulches cover a spectrum of approaches including short-term annual covers that may be overseeded into an established cash crop e.g. as in the study reported by Kunz et al. (2016) where cover crops were sown into a sugar beet crop after sowing the main crop, through to perennial covers, e.g. maize drilled into established white clover as described in Dzvene et al (2023).

+The No till and living mulches project was run by the Soil Association (2020-22) in collaboration with the Organic Research Centre and continued for a further year by the ORC (2023).
 Full reports on this project are available on the ORC website (here).